 Supervisors are only permitted to submit one proposal per year as lead supervisor and, if successful, with no more than two in any three-year rolling period for BioMed2 applications.
-BioMed1 studentships will not count towards this.

 Supervisors can be co-supervisors on an unlimited number of projects in all years.